capeprivacy/cape-dataframes/README.md

 ## Getting Started

-Next, make sure you have at least Python 3.6 installed.
+Make sure you have at least Python 3.6 installed.
 We recommend running it in a virtual environment such as with [venv](https://docs.python.org/3/library/venv.html) or [conda](https://www.anaconda.com/products/individual).